Hall's Harem Theorem with controlled sizes of cycles: The construction

 Case (3) is the most complicated one; part 3 of the step will be entirely dedicated to it.
 In this case, we finish part 2 of the step by taking a new term $u^{l+1}_n := u_{v^l_{n,1}}$.
 In part 3 we will force the cycle $(u^{l}_n,u^{l+1}_n)$ of length $2$.
-Before we start it we give an example of a cycle obtained by construction in case (2).